-As for store-bought bottles of lemon juice, they’ll last for over a year in your pantry and over 6 months once opened in your refrigerator.
+Store-bought bottles of lemon juice will last for over a year in your pantry and over six months once opened in your refrigerator.
 However, you should note the storage instructions on the packaging, as different quantities of preservatives are used in each brand.

 Commercially-bottled lemon juice without preservatives should be used within 1-2 weeks and should always be stored in the refrigerator.

 Here are the key takeaways on lemon juice:

 - If you’re squeezing lemon juice fresh from the lemon, only squeeze however much you need that day.
 The rind of the lemon acts as a protective seal, and once you’ve squeezed the lemon, the juice will start depleting in Vitamin C.

 - For a storage life of over a year unopened and over half a year opened, opt for store-bought lemon juice with preservatives.